Best practices for building a language understanding (LUIS) app

 - Utterances you add to the model might cause bias towards the example utterance set that is hard to debug and identify.
 It will also make removing ambiguity difficult after you have committed to a certain schema.

 Don't add many example utterances to intents

-After the app is published, only add utterances from active learning in the iterative process.
+After the app is published, only add utterances from active learning in the development lifecycle process.
 If utterances are too similar, add a pattern.

 Don't use LUIS as a training platform